Everything you need to know about market segmentation

 Also, in small segments, it might be easier to create a feedback loop that allows small business to learn and grow faster!

-One-to-one marketing is the approach that starts with creating personalized interactions with the potential customer and personal relationships with customers.
+One-to-one marketing is the approach that starts with creating personalized interactions with potential customers and personal relationships with customers.

 In an article dated 1999, HBR asked “Is Your Company Ready for One-to-One Marketing?” defined as “being willing and able to change your behavior toward an individual customer based on what the customer tells you and what else you know about that customer.“